tnichols217/notes/MediaLit/Ad Deconstruction.md

 1. Why would you use black for the Jeep, it appears unclean?

 	> Because it highlights the Jeep and planet, because it becomes the accent color due to being so little of it.

-2. Why did you make the "planet" bumpy?
+2. Why did you make the "planet" bumpy, it makes it look unclean?

+	> Because we a

 3. Why is the Jeep and the planet slightly off center?